pzuliani/qwalk/README.md

-# Generalised Iverter and Rotational Approaches for Quantum Walks
+# Generalised Inverter and Rotational Approaches for Quantum Walks
 Code for quantum walk implementation on IBM Q

 ## Generalised Inverters Approach